lostintangent/gistpad/README.md

 ### Template Galleries

-When you create a new playground, you'll see a list of "templates", which let you create playgrounds using a pre-defined set of files and external libraries (e.g. React.js, Vue).
+When you create a new playground, you'll see a list of templates, which let you create playgrounds using a pre-defined set of files and external libraries (e.g. React.js, Vue).
 This makes it really easy to get started quickly, and reduce repetitive tasks/boilerplate.
-By default, GistPad includes a standard set of templates, but you can also define your own custom galleries and then share them with your team/friends/community.
-If you don't want to use any template galleries, then you can simply delete the items listed in the `GistPad > Playgrounds: Template Galleries` setting.
+By default, GistPad includes a standard set of templates, which come from two built-in galleries: `web:languages` and `web:libraries`.
+If you don't intend to use one or both of these, you can disable them by clicking the gear icon when running the `New Playground` (or `New Secret Playground`) command, and de-selecting the galleries you don't want.
+Additionally, you can modify the `GistPad > Playgrounds: Template Galleries` setting.

-A template gallery is simply a JSON file, which is hosted somewhere (e.g. a gist, a git repo, your own web server), and defines a set of templates.
+Behind the scenes, a template gallery is simply a JSON file, which is hosted somewhere (e.g. a gist, a git repo, your own web server), and defines a set of templates.
 A template is simply a gist, which includes the neccessary files (e.g. HTML, JavaScript, CSS, etc.), and then defines a name and description.
-To see an example of how to define a template gallery, set the [standard GistPad gallery](https://github.com/vsls-contrib/gistpad/blob/master/galleries/web.json).
+To see an example of how to define a template gallery, see the built-in [`web:libraries` gallery](https://gist.githubusercontent.com/lostintangent/ece303a6b8c7cbf0293b850b600e3cb6/raw/gallery.jsonn).
 Additionally, to see an example of a template, see the [React.js template](https://gist.github.com/lostintangent/f15a2e498523f364e36075691542af4c).

 When defining the template, you can use the `playground.json` file to indicate not only the JavaScript and CSS libraries that the playgroud needs, but also, the [layout](#layout) it should use by default, and whether or not the console should be automatically opened (e.g. because the playground relies on writing console logs).
 See [the docs](#playground-metadata) for more details on this file.